saar-win/personal-projects/storage-backup/README.md

 # This is the first script control by post request
 #
-1. the functions backup the FireStore database collections
+1. The function backup the firestore database collections.
-2. behind the scenes the script uses FireStore import-export
+2. Uses FireStore import-export.
-3. at the end of the process all the JSON files upload to the bucket
+3. At the end of the process, all the JSON files upload to the bucket.
 # Example to post request:

 **Header type:**